romanis/pcm_inversion/README.md

 # Installation

 If you are using MAC OS, there is a problem with OpenMP libraries.
-You can still use the I recomment installing GCC compiler and using it instead of Apples's compiler.
+I recomment installing GCC compiler and using it instead of Apples's compiler.
 ```
 brew install gcc